KAZIcodes/Image-Processing-Project-with-Email-and-DownloadLink-input-using-C/README.md

 # Image-Processing-using-C
-Image Processing Project with Email and DownloadLink User's image input Supported using C Advanced Programing Course Project at Shiraz University
+Image Processing Project with Email and DownloadLink User's image input Supported using C for Advanced Programing Course at Shiraz University

 GENERAL DESCRIPTION:
   You can input your image in 3 ways: 1.image file from directory 2.send it via Email 3.download link to the image